-Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the Act Advance equality of opportunity between people who share a protected characteristic and those who do not the sexual orientation, gender identity, faith or culture of their immediate family, close friends and wider community.
+- · Eliminate unlawful discrimination, harassment, victimisation and any other conduct prohibited by the Act - \cdot Advance equality of opportunity between people who share a protected characteristic and those who do not - · Foster good relations between people who share a protected characteristic and those who do not the sexual orientation, gender identity, faith or culture of their immediate family, close friends and wider community.
 Staff will always respect how pupils choose to identify themselves, understanding that - depending on their age and maturity - their sexual orientation and gender identity may be 'emerging'.
 This means that Relationships Education and Sex Education is sensitive to the different needs of individual pupils and may need to evolve and adapt over time as the pupil population changes.